Here is my extensive list of everything you need to know about visiting Australia (Melbourne & Sydney):

 - Liquor, wine, beer, etc. is sold in separate liquor stores (Coles often have one attached) and you buy it there, separate from regular groceries.

 - Medicines are also sold separate from the food stores at a chemist’s.
-There are several discount chemist stores around Melbourne, but if you are buying a decent brand it probably won’t be much cheaper than anywhere else.
+There are several discount chemist stores around Melbourne, and if you are buying a decent brand it probably won’t be much cheaper at another shop.
 For sore throats I recommend Strepsils lozenges.
 I liked the blue ones best.

 - Follow basic city precautions – don’t show or talk about money in public, don’t be drunk and alone, carry your bag close to you and across your body and watch your wallet, and don’t carry open alcohol on the street.